- It is increasingly evident that SAP has a very high maintenance overhead and that the new products from SAP are worse than SAP’s ERP system.

 - No Referrals: SAP only very rarely refers business to their partners.

 - Second Banana: Most SAP software partners feel they are mistreated by SAP.
-SAP regularly stabs their partners in the back to push sales over to their own applications, even when the fit between the requirement of their customers and the SAP application is either terrible or if the SAP application is not even ready to be implemented.
+SAP regularly stabs their partners in the back to push sales over to their applications, even when the fit between the requirement of their customers and the SAP application is either terrible or if the SAP application is not yet ready to be implemented.

 I can’t tell you how many software vendors became partners in part because they thought SAP would bring them deals.

 The Importance of Software Vendors Knowing The Limits of Their Knowledge

 If you are in senior management at a software vendor, who believed this, you did not have enough exposure to or information about SAP to compete against them.
 And it’s good to know this to address the issue because addressing the issue has good potential to lead to higher sales.